As a woman, you have a higher risk for osteoporosis

-Women are more likely than men to develop osteoporosis for two main reasons: women have smaller and thinner bones and estrogen, a hormone that protects bones, drops significantly around menopause.
-In fact, a woman can lose up to 20 percent of her bone density in the five to seven years following menopause.
+Women are more likely than men to develop osteoporosis because they have smaller and thinner bones, and due to a drop in the estrogen hormone as they near menopause.
+Estrogen helps protect and maintain healthy bones In fact, a woman can lose up to 20 percent of her bone density in the five to seven years following menopause.

 We offer many programs to help prevent or manage osteoporosis, including: